DON'T MISS THE EXCITEMENT

 PANEL

-The Generation Gap: Building Bridges in the Workplace from X to Z
+The Generation Gap: Building Bridges in the Workplace From X to Z

 From Gen X decision makers to Gen Z disruptors (and the rising tide of Gen Alpha), communicators in today’s changing workplace must navigate a web of expectations, platforms and preferences.
 This future-focused panel explores how to bridge generational perspectives, avoid bias, and create inclusive strategies that speak to everyone—from seasoned professionals to digital natives raised in the metaverse.
 Learn how emerging platforms, shifting values, and longer life spans (and potentially fewer retirees) are redefining the modern workplace.
 We’ll explore: